Sessions in showdown to reclaim his old Alabama Senate seat

 The race has become a nasty slugfest to make the two-person runoff with the candidates trading barbs in speeches and over the airwaves.

-The candidates have competed to portray themselves as the most loyal to President Donald Trump.
+Sessions has maintained loyalty to Trump, noting that he was the first U.S senator to endorse Trump in 2016 and arguing he would be the most effective in advancing Trump’s agenda.

-In Saturday campaign stops, Sessions reminded voters of his long history in the state, on issues like immigration and trade, and that he was the first to endorse Trump in 2016.
+“I’ll have a better relationship.
+I know what he campaigned on.
+I was with him at those rallies.
+I saw how people reacted to his strength and his vigor.
+I do think he’ll win again,” Sessions told reporters outside his Mobile polling place Tuesday morning.

-“We have to ask who will be most effective in advancing the beliefs of Alabamians,” Sessions said.
+The GOP primary has become a competition among candidates to portray themselves as the most loyal to Trump.

 Tuberville, boosted by fame from years as a college football coach, has tried to portray himself as the political outsider in the race.

 “This country is in trouble.
-Thank God we elected Donald Trump,” Tuberville said in a stop in Prattville
+Thank God we elected Donald Trump,” Tuberville said in a weekend campaign stop in Prattville.

 Three-term congressman Byrne hit Alabama’s largest cities Monday in a rush of last-minute campaign rallies.
 Byre is giving up a safe congressional seat to run for Senate.